pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - New: Added Equal Height addon in Section -> Advanced tab.
 - Tweak: Code refactored for better performance and faster editor loading.
-- Tweak: Added Gradient Layer option for Load More button in Media Grid widget.
+- Tweak: Added Gradient Layer option for Load More button in Media Gallery widget.
-- Tweak: Added Loop option for videos in Media Grid widget.
+- Tweak: Added Loop option for videos in Media Gallery widget.

 = 4.2.4 =

 - Tweak: Added Text Stroke option in Heading widget.
 - Tweak: Added Auto Fade effect to Fancy Text widget.
-- Fixed: Widgets are not showing in Elementor widget panel in some themes.
+- Fixed: Widgets are not showing in the editor panel in some themes.

 = 4.2.3 =